-The full rate of Jobseeker's Allowance will be paid to 18 and 19 year olds in the following circumstances:
+The full rate of Jobseekers Allowance will be paid to those under 25 years of age in the following circumstances:

-- If the person participates in a full-time Youthreach course for young early school leavers; - a full-time course in a Senior Traveller Training Centre; - a full-time FAS training course; - If the person qualifies for the Back to Education Allowance to pursue a full-time second level course or Post Leaving Cert course.
+- If the person participates in a full-time Youthreach course for young early school leavers; - a full-time course in a Senior Traveller Training Centre; - a full-time FÁS training course; - If the person qualifies for the Back to Education Allowance to pursue a full-time second level course or Post Leaving Cert course.
 (To qualify for the BTEA you must have been out of formal education for at least 2 years and been in receipt of a jobseekers payment for at least 3 months)

-The full rate of €204.30 is payable only for the duration of the course e.g. where a person is under 20 years having completed a FÁS course he/she will return to the reduced rate of IA, €100.00.
+The full rate of €196.00 is payable only for the duration of the course e.g. where a person under 25 years has completed a FÁS course he/she will return to the appropriate rate of JA.